ocaml/v2.ocaml.org/site/learn/tutorials/null_pointers_asserts_and_warnings.md

 to compute averages and so on.

 Programming languages also support nulls, although they may be easier to use in some than in others.
-In Perl, any scalar (ie. number or string) can be `undef` (Perl's way of saying null).
-This is a cause of many warnings which are often ignored by inexperienced programmers, even though they probably represent serious errors.
-In Java, any reference to an object can also be null, so it might make sense in Java to store the age as an `Integer` and allow references to the age to be `null`.
+In Java, any reference to an object can be null, so it might make sense in Java to store the age as an `Integer` and allow references to the age to be `null`.
 In C pointers can, of course, be null, but if you wanted a simple integer to be null, you'd have to first box it up into an object allocated by